Aalto Sustainability Day: Call for submissions

 Thank you for your contributions!
 The call has been closed, and the programme of Aalto Sustainability Day and the academic tracks can be found here.

 Following the establishment of Aalto Sustainability Hub to address the challenges of sustainable development, the first Aalto Sustainability Day will be organised on May 18, 2018.
 The focus of the Aalto Sustainability Day will be on complex and interrelated ecological and socio-economic challenges, and the co-creation of disruptive systemic sustainability innovations to address these challenges.
 The day will give an overview of the latest research findings and showcase the best practices.
 It calls researchers and practitioners from different fields as well as students to participate in ideating and co-creating new knowledge for advancing sustainable futures.

-As a part of the event, thematic research sessions will dig deeper into three different aspects of the Day’s topic Tackling complex sustainability challenges by co-creating disruptive innovations.
+As a part of the event, thematic research sessions will dig deeper into four different aspects of the Day’s topic Tackling complex sustainability challenges by co-creating disruptive innovations.
 These sessions explore co-creation of sustainability oriented innovation, sustainable materials innovation and regenerative sustainability.